1 Kings 19:3-5a (ANIV)

 Link to related Map

-Click blue bar below to see Map of Sinai showing a possible route of Elijah from Jezreel to Mount Horeb with purchase option:
+Click colour bar below to see Map of Sinai showing a possible route of Elijah from Jezreel to Mount Horeb

 View/Buy this map